Pauline Forde, Art Psychotherapist, EMDR Practitioner. HCPC Registered.

 Exposure to traumatic events can become trapped within our memory network on a neurobiological level.
 These memories can become trapped and stay stored as sensory memories which are unavailable to our conscious mind.
 The memories are stored as sounds, tastes, smells, visual images, and feelings.
 Art therapy provides sensory experiences which are predominantly activities that are visual, tactile, olfactory and auditory.

 As traumatic memories are stored in subconscious parts of our brain they are not easily assessable to our cognitive brain.
 Individuals who have experiences of trauma are unable to form a coherent memory of the event, their story is either disjointed of snippets.
-Trauma-informed art therapy takes into consideration how the mind and body respond to traumatic events; recognises that symptom are adaptive coping strategies rather than pathology; and helps individuals move from being "survivors" to being "thrives" (Malchoidi,2012a)
+Trauma-informed art therapy takes into consideration how the mind and body respond to traumatic events; recognizes that symptom are adaptive coping strategies rather than pathology; and helps individuals move from being "survivors" to being "thrives" (Malchoidi,2012a)

 The process of art making transcends words and triggers different parts of the brain and the subconscious.
 Which helps reconnect sensory memories to gain a new depth of understanding.
 The resulting artwork enables the child/adult tell their story.